The engines of the gület slowed to a steady purr as we pulled into the natural sweeping harbour.

 Magical Arrival

-The car park at the far end of the Roman avenues was a reminder that we’re not actually too far away from Kemer, the holiday resorts of Tekirova and, of course, the D400 coastal road.
+The car park at the far end of the Roman avenues was a reminder that we’re not actually too far away from Kemer, the holiday resorts of Tekirova.
+And, of course, the D400 coastal road.

 For this journey, we didn’t want that reminder.

-After having a quick pit stop at the snack bar, we made our way back along the avenue, through the trees, and emerged at our little jetty where the dinghy was waiting for us to take us back to our gület.
+We emerged at our little jetty where the dinghy was waiting for us to take us back to our gület.

 Life at sea – and arriving at Lycian sites by sea – was already suiting us well!